google/codeworld/web/help/GuideUnit1.md

     wheel    = solidCircle(4)
     ~~~~~

-    If you ran this, you see a black circle. `redWheel` is still
+    If you ran this, you would see a black circle. `redWheel` is still
     defined to be a red circle, but that doesn't change anything.
     Why?
     It is because `program` is defined to be a drawing of `wheel`, which
     is still black.
 The original input was 'wheel` and 'wheel` is defined
     as a `solidCircle` of radius 4 and the call for the input `wheel` in the